huggingface/blog/controlnet.md

 pipe.scheduler = UniPCMultistepScheduler.from_config(pipe.scheduler.config)

-# This command loads the individual model components on GPU on-demand.
-So, we don't
+# This command loads the individual model components only when required.
-# need to explicitly call pipe.to("cuda").
 pipe.enable_model_cpu_offload()
 ```